 The birthday girl is wearing a custom shirt my mom had made for her featuring none other than Princess Peach herself.
 Here, she was eating a cookie with Peach printed on it while receiving a Baby Peach stuffy.
 On the mantel you will notice that I also did some Perler crafts of Peach, Bowser, Kootie Pie and Yoshi – she refers to her little brother as Yoshi.
 It was like a family picture on the mantel!

 The final gift is a labour of love made by my mother.
 It is a handmade crochet blanket featuring…you guessed it: Princess Peach.
 She still has the border to complete but Miss O was over the moon about her beautiful new blanket.
 We all foresee her carrying it around like the character Linus from Peanuts.

 All-in-all, the party was a success.
-Miss O was overjoyed with all of the Princess Peach goodies she received for her birthday.
-It was a wonderful day spent with family.
+Miss O was overjoyed with all of the Princess Peach goodies she received for her third birthday.
+By the way, use our how old am i tool to see that 3 years old is also 26,280 hours old!
+Can’t believe she turned THAT old!
+All in all, it was a wonderful day spent with family.
 Since she is a lover of all things pink and has been from the start, I got to reuse many of the items from her first birthday.
 I hope this party inspires you when your own little geekling requests a Princess Peach birthday party!